 Conveniently, Weebly doesn't force you to upgrade before you can even see how a feature works.
-The free plan doesn't allow you to use coupons until you've upgraded, for instance, but you can still enable them and set them up.
-That's good news, as it means you're able to fully understand all the options you'll have before you part with any cash.
+The free plan doesn't offer you a store, for instance, but you can still experiment with the options, enabling you to fully understand what’s on offer before you have to part with any cash.

-Weebly’s editor doesn't offer as many visual previews as the best website builders, and it really needs a general undo function.
-But the stylish templates get your site off to a good start, there are plenty of features to help take the project further, and overall this service needs to be on your shortlist, but there are quite a few niggling aspects to this service as well - the worst offender being the lack of an undo function.
+Weebly’s stylish temples get your site off to a good start, there are plenty of features to help take the project further, and overall this service needs to be on your shortlist, but there are quite a few niggling aspects to this service as well - the worst offender being the lack of an undo function.

 - We've featured the best small business website builder